 On September 9, 2021, our Board approved a new Executive Severance Plan (the "Executive Severance Plan"), under which each of our NEOs is entitled to severance (the "Severance Benefits") in the event of a termination of the NEO's employment by the Company without "cause" or by the NEO with "good reason" (each, a "Qualifying Termination"), as each such term is defined in the Executive Severance Plan and summarized below, subject to the NEO's execution of a fully effective release of claims in favor of the Company and continued compliance with applicable restrictive covenants.
-With the exception of Mr. Tiwari, the Severance Benefits for a Qualifying Termination that is not a change of control consist of 18 months of continued base salary payments, a prorated portion of the NEO's target bonus for the year in which the Qualifying Termination occurs and up to 12 months of continued healthcare coverage at active employee rates ("Healthcare Subsidy").
-For Mr. Tiwari, the Severance Benefits consist of 12 months of base salary, a prorated portion of his target bonus for the year in which the Qualifying Termination occurs and up to 12 months of Healthcare Subsidy.
+With the exception of Mr. Tiwari, the Severance Benefits for a Qualifying Termination that is not a change of control consist of 18 months of continued base salary payments, a prorated portion of the NEO's target bonus for the year in which the Qualifying Termination occurs and up to 12 months of base salary, a prorated portion of his target bonus for the year in which the Qualifying Termination occurs and up to 12 months of Healthcare Subsidy.